 Pate Kode

 Pate Kode is one of those delicacies that you will find quite often from street vendors.
-Even though it may sound as if everything we have listed is a must try, the truth is, they are all must tries.
+Even though it may sound as if everything we have listed is a must-try, the truth is, they are all must-tries.

 This patty is a favorite not simply due to its accessibility via the street vendors, but the flavors are also beyond this world.

-Ingredients such as onions, garlic, and parsley bring complimentary taste to the various meat fillings from beef to fish.
+Ingredients such as onions, garlic, and parsley bring a complimentary taste to the various meat fillings from beef to fish.

 We have made a healthy version with vegetables for everyone to enjoy while still maintaining that bold flavor that many of our viewers have come to love.